creachadair/snapback/README.md

 The `after` and `before` fields define a span of time before the present moment, for example `after: 1 week` and `before: 1 month` covers the range of time between 1 week and 1 month ago.
-An archive is _eligible_ for a rule if its creation time falls within the rule span.
+An rule is _applicable_ to an archive if the archive's creation time falls within the rule's span.
 If both fields are 0 (or not set), the rule spans all time.

 The `latest` field specifies a number of most-recently created archives within the rule span that should be retained unconditionally, regardless of age.